ReconfigureIO/goblin/README.md

 Goblin
 ======

-`goblin` ~~is~~ will be the first stage in the eTeak pipeline: it takes a Go expression or file, converts its AST into JSON, and emits it to stdout for consumption at a later time.
+`goblin` is an executable that uses Go's `ast`, `parser`, and `token` modules to dump a Go expression, statement, or file to JSON.
+It is small, fast, self-contained, and incurs no dependencies.

 ## Usage